If you are asking yourself if you should learn how to invest during a recession, the short answer is yes.

 Warning Signs to Avoid in a Company During a Recession

-We have talked about what to look for to find recession-proof rule #1 companies, but there are a few red flags we need to talk about as well.
+We have talked about what to look for to find recession-proof Rule #1 companies, but there are a few red flags we need to talk about as well.

 While a lot of companies are on sale during a recession, that doesn't necessarily mean they are a good investment.

-Here are a few things to look out for before you invest in a company during a recession.
+Below are a few things to look out for before you invest in a company during a recession.

 How to Pick Rule #1 Stocks